smartdataHQ/cxs-utils/cxs-schema/json-schema/README.md

 ## Key Principles

--   **SQL as Source of Truth**: Where discrepancies existed between data definitions (SQL, Avro, Pydantic), the ClickHouse SQL definition was prioritized for structure and nullability in the JSON schemas.
+-   **Avro as Source of Truth**: Where discrepancies existed between data definitions (Avro, Pydantic), the Avro schema definition was prioritized for structure and nullability in the JSON schemas.
--   **Optionality and Nullability**: Fields are generally made nullable (e.g., `type: ["null", "string"]`) and excluded from `required` arrays if they are optional in Pydantic models (e.g., via `OmitIfNone`) or nullable in SQL.
+-   **Optionality and Nullability**: Fields are generally made nullable (e.g., `type: ["null", "string"]`) and excluded from `required` arrays if they are optional in Avro or Pydantic models, or nullable in SQL.
 This provides flexibility for data producers.
 Mandatory fields are explicitly listed in `required` arrays.
--   **Descriptions**: Efforts have been made to include meaningful `description` fields for properties, drawing from SQL comments, Avro `doc` strings, and Pydantic model field descriptions.
+-   **Descriptions**: Efforts have been made to include meaningful `description` fields for properties, drawing from Avro `doc` strings, SQL comments, and Pydantic model field descriptions.
 Further enrichment of these descriptions is an ongoing process.

 ## Usage